Javen05/Data-Structures/README.md

 ## Data-Structures
-> Data Structures and Algorithms using Python3
+Data Structures and Algorithms using Python3

-### Assg 1
+### Assg 1:
-> turtle module, quicksort algorithm, functions and menu
+turtle module, quicksort algorithm, functions and menu
+> some portions were removed as they are deemed irrelevant

-### Assg 2: palindrome by word, program, game
+### Assg 2:
+palindrome by word, program, game
 > V1: Qn2 - Recursion function for program

 > V2: Qn2 - Converted functions in loops